 To summarise it briefly, being exclusive means your images can only be for sale on that one agency.
 Years ago this was a good move on certain sites, but not so anymore.
 Being independent means you don’t have all your eggs in one basket if things go bad.

 Plus with new agencies starting up all the time you have the flexibility of trying them if you wish.

 In short, don’t go exclusive.

 Each site will have a different Contributor’s Agreement that you should read if you are concerned in any way.
 Essentially most of them state the same fundamentals:

-- You will ALWAYS retain copyright of the images (unless you specifically elect to sell it on individual files – Dreamstime offers this on a per-file basis)
+- You will ALWAYS keep copyright of the images (unless you specifically elect to sell it on individual files – Dreamstime offers this on a per-file basis)